Updated September 27, 2021

 3. You may be required to take a random test on arrival and you must agree to self-isolate for seven days on arrival.

-You will need to fill in a travel certificate which you can download from the website above on valid reasons for travel to France.
+You will need to fill in a travel certificate which you can download from here on valid reasons for travel to France.

 Booking the Ferry